 Budgetary provision has been made to provide heating for all tenants in unheated homes who wish to receive heating, and for installing heating in all unheated properties when they become empty.
-There are around 500 unheated homes in the borough despite encouraging residents in unheated homes to have central heating installed, and it is estimated that, due to continued tenant refusal, around 125 homes will remain unheated at the end of the five year programme.
+Despite encouraging residents in unheated homes to have central heating installed, there are expected to be around 450 unheated homes in the borough at the end of March 2015 and it is estimated that due to continued tenant refusal around 75 homes will remain unheated at the end of the five year programme.